Grouping

 The ROLLUP grouping.
 This creates a group for each combination of column expressions and also rolls up the results into subtotals and grand totals. |

-creates groups for each combination of column expressions as show in the following list:
+While the column order is not important for the DEFAULT grouping, it is important for the ROLLUP grouping.
+For instance, GROUP BY ROLLUP (A, B, C) creates groups for each combination of column expressions as show in the following list:

 A, B, C